To complete contestable jointing work on our network, you will need authorisation. We have detailed the process below with some useful guidance.

 Do you hold a current JCAR for the works you are requesting?

-Applicants who have never held SP authorisations, have an expired authorisation, or are requesting additional levels of authorisation, will be required to attend an appropriate authorisation interview.
-All jointers will need to complete a trade test (JCAR) for jointing work, which includes the live jointing aspects, as well as operating SP systems.
+Applicants who have never held SP Energy Networks authorisations, have expired authorisation, or are requesting additional levels of authorisation, will need to attend an appropriate authorisation interview.
+All jointers will need to complete a trade test (JCAR) for jointing work, which includes the live jointing aspects, as well as operating SP Energy Networks systems.

-The compliance consultant will review your application and forward it to SP Compliance.
+The compliance consultant will review your application and forward it to SP Energy networks Compliance.

-Once the Compliance department has authorised the application, the training request is submitted to our Learning & Development team.
-The applicant’s company is emailed with the details of the required courses to book via the L&D Online Booking System.
+Upon authorisation, the training request is submitted to our Learning & Development team.
+The applicant’s company is emailed with the details of the required courses to book via the L&D Online Booking System .

 Where there is no availability or the available dates are beyond the project commencement, you should contact L&D.